EGA-archive/AF_bcftools_pipeline/README.md

     ```
     **Some important considerations about the submitted metadata:**

-    - Ensure this is the order of your metadata columns.
+    - Ensure the order of your metadata columns is the one shown above.
     - Sex should be coded as `1` = MALE, `2` = FEMALE.
     - Ancestry codes are free-text (e.g., EUR, AFR, EAS).
 But, take into consideration that the naming on the CSV will be used to annotate the ancestry AF fields in the VCF.